Data Warehousing Fundamentals in Microstrategy

 - Choosing the grain.
 Determining the level of detail for the data in the data structures.

-- Identifying and conforming the dimensions.
-Choosing the business dimensions (such as product, market, time, etc.) to be included in the first set of structure and making sure that each particular data element in every business dimension is conformed to one another.
+- Identifying and confirming the dimensions.
+Choosing the business dimensions (such as product, market, time, etc.) to be included in the first set of structures and making sure that each particular data element in every business dimension is conformed to one another.

 - Choosing the facts.
 Selecting the metrics or units of measurements (such as product sale units, dollar sales, dollar revenue, etc.) to be included in the first set of structures.

 - Choosing the duration of the database.
 Determining how far back in time you should go for historical data.

 - It is a collection of attributes, which defines a specific business or functionality or task.

 - Also called as ‘Master Table’.

 - Mainly answers for Where, What, When, Who, & Whom.

 - It has less volume of fresh data.